 WASHINGTON (AP) -- The Supreme Court has ruled that sales representatives for pharmaceutical companies do not qualify for overtime pay under federal law, a big victory for the drug industry.

 In a 5-4 decision Monday, the court's conservative majority concluded that the roughly 90,000 people who try to persuade doctors to prescribe certain drugs to their patients are not covered by the federal law governing overtime pay.
-Two salesmen who once worked for drug maker GlaxoSmithKline filed a class-action lawsuit claiming that they were not paid for the 10 to 20 hours they worked each week on average outside the normal business day.
-Their jobs required them to meet with doctors in their offices, but also to attend conventions, dinners, even golf outings.

 Many sales jobs are exempt from overtime pay under the Fair Labor Standards Act.
 But unlike typical salespeople who often work on commission, pharmaceutical sales representatives cannot seal a deal with doctors.
 Federal law, in fact, forbids any binding agreement by a doctor to prescribe a specific drug.